 So, wondering where you can print your resume?
 Below are five places to print your resume, just in time for your big interview or career fair.

 - At home: Lets be real - if you do have a decent printer you can pick up some resume paper and print your resume from home.
-The best price for high quality resume paper is through Amazon, we found Southworth ivory resume paper priced really low and available on Prime - normally a box of resume paper can be as much as $20 at a copy store.
+The best price for a good selection of resume paper is Amazon, we found Southworth ivory resume paper priced right, pick some up and you'll be good to go.

 - Resumates: Full disclosure, we are an online print shop so we tend to think we're the best place to print your resume online!
 You can skip the copy shop and have premium resume prints delivered to your door starting at $11.95.
 Resumates is an online resume printing and delivery service.
 We're here to make your interview or career fair a bit less stressful by taking an errand out of your busy day.
 Just upload your resume online, and we'll drop off your crisp, snugly-packaged prints professional printed on premium resume paper within a couple of days.
 We deliver anywhere in the U.S. Choose from certain specialty paper options, or simply add instructions on how you'd like your resume printed.

 - FedEx Office: This office center's work stations are split into self-serve and full service areas.
 The self-service work stations are great if you're familiar with the machines and how to get in and out quickly.
 Some machines, like the desktop computers, charge per minute.
 The copy machines charge per print, whether that print is a mistake or perfect, so start with a test print or two.
 FedEx Office also carries resume paper that you can purchase.
-Purchasing resume paper sometimes will nudge you to the full-service production desk so try to bring your own resume paper, you can see our top resume paper recommendations here.
+Purchasing resume paper sometimes will nudge you to the full-service production desk so try to bring your own resume paper, you can see our top resume paper recommendations here, we tend to like Magnum Opus on the high end for a clean and polished look and feel.
 You will load your paper into one of their printers, log onto a computer, and print to the correct printer.
 If unfamiliar, grab an associate to help so that you aren't paying extra for learning the process.
 If you don't have your own paper and use the full-service production center, resume prints are $0.24 - $0.79 cents per print, per a call into our local FedEx Office location.
 You can find nearby FedEx Office locations through this tool, just filter for print services.

 - Staples: Staples has a copy center with an associate to help with your printing needs.
 Staples is organized a bit differently than FedEx Office, and generally seems to to not run as large of a production operation at the full-service counter.
 This makes small jobs a bit easier to sneak into the queue.
 The best part about this is that you don't need to figure anything out on your own, but like any full-service operation, you're going to want to flag down an associate for help.
 We were quoted $0.41 - $3.00 per resume print when we called into our local Staples location.
 So, a bit more expensive than FedEx Office depending on what exactly you purchase.
 You can find a nearby Staples location through this tool.
 Make the most of your premium resume paper with a beautiful and modern resume design, such as the one offered through Creative Market below which can be populated easily in Microsoft Word in a few minutes.